Back to Blog

 Key Takeaway

-1. Recruiting is early — Start networking 1-2 years before your target start date
+1. Recruiting is early — Start networking 1-2 years before target start

 2. Networking > Applications — 80% of jobs come through connections